openapiv1/desktop/packages/python-sdk/README.md

 # Start the stream
 desktop.stream.start(
-    enable_auth=True  # Enable authentication with an auto-generated key )
+    require_auth=True  # Enable authentication with an auto-generated key )

 # Retrieve the authentication key